Awan2001/find-medic/README.md

 - **Google Maps API**: Integration with the Google Maps API provides mapping and location services within the app.

-- **Firebase**: Firebase is used for server-side operations, including user authentication and storing user comments and feedback.

 ## Server-Side

 The server-side of the Find Medic app is hosted on 000webhost.